astronomer/docs/astro/executors.md

 :::info

 This topic applies only to Astro Hybrid users.
 To see whether you're an Astro Hybrid user, open your Organization in the Cloud UI and go to **Settings** > **General**.
-Your version of Astro is listed under **Product Type**.
+Your Astro product type is listed under **Product Type**.

 :::

-A Hybrid Deployment using the Kubernetes executor runs worker Pods on a single `default` worker queue.
+A Deployment on Astro Hybrid using the Kubernetes executor runs worker Pods on a single `default` worker queue.
 You can change the type of worker that this queue uses from the Cloud UI.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.